rasteri/TAStable/README.md

 ![Board](https://github.com/rasteri/TAStable/blob/main/images/image5.png?raw=true)

-This approach, finally, appears to make the SNES deterministic (pending further tests).
-The final proof will be in the syncing of full tool-assisted-speedruns, so watch this space.
+This approach still doesn't appear to make the snes fully deterministic, but that may be enough to sync runs that previously wouldn't.

+More research will be done when I've finished moving house and I have access to my logic analyzer again